Green Tea Extract Gummies: The Real Manufacturing Challenges

 3. Drying Conditions

-Most gummy drying rooms run at 30-40°C with 15-30% relative humidity.
-For green tea extract gummies, we recommend a cooler, slower dry: 25°C, 20% RH, for 48 hours.
-This prevents surface crystallization of polyphenols-that white spotting you sometimes see on gummies-which is both a cosmetic defect and a sign of degradation.
+Most gummy drying rooms run at 30–40°C with 15–30% relative humidity.
+For green tea extract gummies, use a cooler, slower dry: 25°C, 20% RH, for 48 hours.
+This prevents surface crystallization of polyphenols—the white spotting you sometimes see—which is both a cosmetic defect and a sign of degradation.

 4. Oxygen Barrier Packaging